 When you are liquidating an estate, you want to be sure that you are selling items for a fair price.
 In order to do so, you need a trained pair of eyes evaluating each piece.
 Hiring an Estate Appraiser from Jerry’s Antiques and Estate Sales ensures that you are given as much information as possible on every piece.
-All our estate appraisers follow our Estate Liquidation Philosophy, ensuring you are always given a fair price for the piece.
+All our estate appraisers follow our Estate Liquidation Philosophy to give you a fair price for every item.

 In addition, you will be able to avoid these common mistakes: